 An exploded view shows the internals of the Vent Connector’s mechanism, including the unique, vented piston head.

 “Emergnt Design Labs was excellent to work with!
 Very competent, professional and responsive.
-Sedation Systems was very pleased with the work they did for us and with the Vent Connector product.
+Sedation Systems was very pleased with the work they did for us with the Vent Connector product.
 We continue to work with Emergnt Design Labs on other projects and would recommend them highly to anyone who asks!”

 A product design expert, Jeremy cultivated his skills working in manufacturing and rapid prototyping facilities.
 His design experience ranges from consumer products to government contracting, and he is known for end-to-end support on every project.